-The mixed methods course is not suitable for you if you are new to systematic reviews as it does not provide basic systematic review (screening, data extraction, quality assessment) or meta-analysis training.
-The ‘Review’ course focusses on synthesis methods.
+The mixed methods course is not suitable for you if you are new to systematic reviews.
+It does not provide basic systematic review (screening, data extraction, quality assessment) or meta-analysis training.
+The ‘review’ course focuses on advanced synthesis methods.

-Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London https://eppi.ioe.ac.uk/cms/.
+Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London.
 Katy specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.

-Judy Wright is a senior information specialist with expertise in finding evidence for mixed methods reviews.
+Judy Wright (University of Leeds) is a senior information specialist with expertise in finding evidence for mixed methods reviews.
 Judy leads the AUHE Evidence Synthesis team, supporting systematic reviews, economic models and realist syntheses.

-Natalie King is an information specialist with expertise in finding evidence for systematic reviews, economic models and mixed methods reviews including realist syntheses.
+Natalie King (University of Leeds) is an information specialist with expertise in finding evidence for systematic reviews, economic models and mixed methods reviews including realist syntheses.

-Dr Joanne Greenhalgh is a social research methodologist applying realist methods to healthcare evaluation.
+Professor Joanne Greenhalgh (University of Leeds) is a social research methodologist applying realist methods to healthcare evaluation.
 Joanne has expertise in realist syntheses.

-Dr Helen Elsey is a senior lecturer based at the University of York.
+Professor Helen Elsey (University of York) is a professor in global public health.
 Helen and colleagues have recently completed a NIHR-PHR funded mixed methods review with the Campbell Collaboration